vvt3/audio-visualiser/README.md

 - performance awareness
 - deeper understanding of JavaScript beyond frameworks

-This is simply fun to see it work
+This is simply fun project to see it work

 ---